 One West Scholarship is awarded each year to a member of the entering freshman class from Arkansas who has excelled academically in high school and scored well on standardized tests.
 In gratitude for gifts made over time by the R.E.L.
 Wilson Trust, Lyon College established the Dan C. West Scholarship in honor of Dan West, president of the College from 1972-1988.
 The West Scholarship provides an annual stipend up to the amount of tuition.
 The West Scholarship is renewable for eight semesters of full-time study as long as a recipient achieves a minimum cumulative grade point average of 3.0 by the end of the first year and each year thereafter and meets all other institutional scholarship maintenance requirements.
 West Scholars are required to reside on campus.
-The West Scholarship is competitively awarded based on student performance at an Honors Day Scholarship Competition.
+The West Scholarship Competition.
 Students interested in being considered for a West Scholarship must submit all application materials by January 15 and attend an Honors Day Scholarship Competition during the fall or winter preceding the applicants' freshman year at Lyon.